Brian Walsh (politician): Local politics

 He was elected to Galway City Council in 2004 and re-elected in 2009.
 He was the Mayor of Galway from 2005 to 2006 and was the city's youngest ever mayor.

 Redevelopment work on Eyre Square in Galway began in 2004.
 There was controversy when the building contractors, Samuel Kingston Construction, left the site and did not return.
 Some businesses were affected by the abandoned building site which had become an embarrassment to the city.
 On becoming Mayor of Galway, Walsh set up a task force to take charge of the project, and he led the effort to complete the works.
 The square re-opened on 13 April 2006.

 2011 general election

 In December 2010, Walsh was selected by Fine Gael to contest the next general election in Galway West.
-The then Fine Gael deputy Pádraic McCormack subsequently announced his retirement after not being selected at the party convention.
+Fine Gael TD Pádraic McCormack subsequently announced his retirement after not being selected at the party convention.
 Senator Fidelma Healy Eames was also selected by the party to contest the election.
 Councillors Seán Kyne and Hildegarde Naughton were subsequently added to the ticket as the party adopted an offensive electoral strategy in the constituency.